About the Sustainability Team:

 Locally, did you hear that the Adur River Restoration Project was one of 22 projects across the country selected under the Landscape Recovery programme?
-Find out more about the project here.

 And there’s been more successful funding bids just further westwards in Sussex too, with a project that will help restore priority habitats in the South Downs National Park and beyond being successful.
 Find out more on the South Downs National Park website.

 All the major nature organisations have come together to strongly #DefendNature.
 I’m particularly excited about the new #PeoplesPlanForNature.
 What do you love about nature?
 The colours of autumn, the calmness of being next to water, finding a shiny new conker, the sound of a blackbird singing at the end of the day?
 Have your say on the People’s Plan For Nature conservation and help shape the future of nature in the UK.

 The All-Party Parliamentary Group has just launched a robust Ten Point Plan for Climate & Nature which is supported by politicians from all parties, as well as environmental leaders, businesses and academics.
 You can see the Ten Point Plan on the All Party Parliamentary Environment Group website.

 Tony Juniper, Chair of Natural England, gave a powerful speech this week about why a strong natural environment is essential for the economy.
 It’s worth a read - see the GOV.UK website.

 Chris Packham is planning another Walk for Wildlife on Saturday 26th November.